Evan's Computer Recommendations

 • Make sure the program is set for automatic file scanning.

-However, there is a free antivirus program that I now have good experience with that seems to work well...AVG.
-You can download it at:
+However, there are free antivirus program that I now have good experience with that seem to work well.

 free.avg.com